ninest/weather_boston/F-README.md

 ## Sun

-Sunruse 4 hours from now and sunset 16 hours from now.
+Around 13 hours of sunlight.
+Sunrise 4 hours from now and sunset 15 hours from now.

 ![Sunrise sunset chart](./assets/sun.png)